DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/docs/sample_outputs.md

 - `Feedback focus`: `Overall improvement`

 **Expected AI response type:**
-- A balanced resume review with a clear overall impression
+- A balanced resume review with a clear overall impression.
-- Strengths tied to analysis, communication, and work ethic
+- Strengths tied to analysis, communication, and work ethic.
-- Improvement ideas around specificity, business language, and stronger outcomes
+- Improvement ideas around specificity, business language, and stronger outcomes.
-- Missing keywords such as stakeholder communication, dashboarding, and data analysis
+- Missing keywords such as stakeholder communication, dashboarding, and data analysis.
-- Revised bullet suggestions and ATS alignment guidance
+- Revised bullet suggestions and ATS alignment guidance.
-- Three practical next steps
+- Three practical next steps.

 **What to check during manual testing:**
-- The response follows the required resume structure
+- The response follows the required resume structure.
-- The feedback matches the selected focus of `Overall improvement`
+- The feedback matches the selected focus of `Overall improvement`.
-- Suggested rewrites do not invent metrics or experience
+- Suggested rewrites do not invent metrics or experience.
-- The advice feels relevant for a first-generation business student, not generic corporate jargon
+- The advice feels relevant for a first-generation business student, not generic corporate jargon.

 **Why this test supports the project mission:**
 It validates that the app can help a student translate everyday academic and work